elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-a-logical-implication-and-how-is-it-used-in-logical-arguments.md

 _schema: default
 id: 170217
 date: 2025-02-06
-title: >-
-    What is a logical implication and how is it used in logical arguments?
+title: What is a logical implication and how is it used in logical arguments?
-article_title: >-
-    What is a logical implication and how is it used in logical arguments?
+article_title: What is a logical implication and how is it used in logical arguments?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    A logical implication expresses a conditional relationship in propositional logic, crucial for forming logical arguments and reasoning, indicated by the symbol '→'.
+    A logical implication is a fundamental concept in propositional logic that expresses a conditional relationship between two propositions, represented as p → q, and is essential for constructing logical arguments and reasoning.
   page_keywords: >-
-    logical implication, propositional logic, conditional relationship, antecedent, consequent, truth table, logical arguments, contrapositive, premises, reasoning, mathematical logic, computer science, philosophy
+    logical implication, propositional logic, conditional relationship, truth table, antecedent, consequent, logical arguments, reasoning, premises, conclusion, contrapositive, negation, logical constructs, mathematics, computer science, philosophy, rigorous reasoning
 author: QuickTakes
 question: >-
     What is a logical implication and how is it used in logical arguments?